 No one really hates change.
 We may say we do, but the truth is, change is humanity’s hope for survival.
 If it wasn’t for our willingness to submit to evolution, the human race would face extinction.
-It’s because of change that we find happiness, life, and the things we desire deep inside of us.
-Our problem isn’t change.
-We crave change.
-We need change.
+It’s because of the isn’t

 “Trust the process.”